 - HTTPS Everywhere – developed by the Electronic Frontier Foundation (EFF), this tries to ensure that you always connect to a website using a Hypertext Transfer Protocol Secure (HTTPS) connection, if one is available.

 Note that using any browser add-on makes you more susceptible to being tracked by browser fingerprinting.
+For more great privacy and security Firefox add-ons that work on Android, see The Complete Firefox Privacy and Security Guide.

 Remove Google Play Services